intro-to-text-analysis-F23/syllabus/README.md

         - Tower: [The Command Line Cheat Sheet](https://www.git-tower.com/blog/command-line-cheat-sheet/)
         - Clay Cooper: [Awesome Bash](https://github.com/awesome-lists/awesome-bash)

-**Week 3 (): Python Basics**
+**Week 3 (9/20): Python Basics**

-We will also get started with learning some basic Python commands.
-We will be using [Jupyter Notebooks](https://realpython.com/jupyter-notebook-introduction/), an open source web application that you can use to create and share documents that contain live code, equations, visualizations, and text.
+This week we are diving into Python basics!
+We will cover foundational concepts for data science in Python and become familiar with [Google Colab](https://colab.research.google.com/?utm_source=scs-index#scrollTo=qL_eyskFWx18), which will be our primary way of interacting with Python.

 - Topics covered:
+    - How to interact with Python?
+    - Defining variables, functions, lists, loops, comparisons, and conditionals
-    -
+    - Troubleshooting common errors
 - Curriculum for this session:
     - Rebecca Krisel's [_Intro to Python_](https://github.com/rskrisel/intro_to_python_workshop/blob/main/Intro_to_Python.ipynb)
 - Assignments (due by 10am on the day of class):